sundeepbassi/quizzy-movies/README.md

   - The HTML validator check passed successfully as shown in the screenshot below.

     - [HTML Passed](assets/screenshots/html-pass2.jpg)  Screenshot taken on the 21 September 2021.

   - The CSS validator check passed successfully as shown in the screenshot below.

     - [CSS Passed](assets/screenshots/css-pass2.jpg)  Screenshot taken on the 21 September 2021.

+  - The Javascript validator reported  that there was one unused variable 31 greeting.
+I showed my mentor and we checked both the HTML and the script file and my mentor explained that this warning can be ignored because greeting has been defined in the HTML file as a function.

+- Metrics
+- There are 12 functions in this file.

+- Function with the largest signature take 2 arguments, while the median is 0.5.

+- Largest function has 8 statements in it, while the median is 2.5.

+- The most complex function has a cyclomatic complexity value of 2 while the median is 1.

+    - [JSHint](assets/screenshots/javascript-valid.jpg)  Screenshot taken on the 21 September 2021.

  ##  8.2 Test cases (user story based with screenshots)